tansonlee/echo-cache/README.md

 ## Next Steps

-1. enable to orchestrator to perform a cache value recovery. when a node goes down, we can re-distribute load by loading the cache with the right kv pairs
+1. Improve worker failure recovery.
+At the moment, when a worker comes back up, its cache is empty.
+We could have the orchestrator siphon the right data into a worker by fetching from the worker's partners.

-do some performance testing??
+2. Perform leader election.
+There is only a single orchestrator and if it crashes, the cache will become unavailable.
+It would be better to elect a new leader which will act as the new orchestrator.